 2 imported COVID-19 cases reported in Shanghai

-The first and second patients, a Chinese woman and her American son, both living in the United States, arrived at the Shanghai Pudong International Airport on January 1.
+The first patient is a Chinese working in Colombia who arrived at the Shanghai Pudong International Airport on January 12.

+The second patient is a Chinese working in Mauritania who arrived at the Shanghai airport the same day.

 Meanwhile, eight patients were discharged upon recovery.